MaterializeInc/materialize/doc/user/content/ingest-data/postgres-self-hosted.md

     If your AWS PrivateLink service is configured to require acceptance of connection requests, you must manually approve the connection request from Materialize after executing the `CREATE CONNECTION` statement.
 For more details, check the [AWS PrivateLink documentation](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html#accept-reject-connection-requests).

     **Note:** It might take some time for the endpoint service connection to show up, so you would need to wait for the endpoint service connection to be ready before you create a source.

 {{< /tab >}}

+{{< tab "Use an SSH tunnel">}}

+To create an SSH tunnel from Materialize to your database, you launch an VM to serve as an SSH bastion host, configure the bastion host to allow traffic only from Materialize, and then configure your database's private network to allow traffic from the bastion host.

+1. Launch a VM to serve as your SSH bastion host.

+    - Make sure the VM is publicly accessible and in the same VPC as your database.
+    - Add a key pair and note the username.
+You'll use this username when connecting Materialize to your bastion host.
+    - Make sure the VM has a static public IP address.
+You'll use this IP address when connecting Materialize to your bastion host.

+1. Configure the SSH bastion host to allow traffic only from Materialize.

+    1. In the `psql` shell connected to Materialize, get the static egress IP addresses for the Materialize region you are running in:

+        ```sql
+        SELECT * FROM mz_egress_ips;
+        ```

+    1. Update your SSH bastion host's firewall rules to allow traffic from each IP address from the previous step.

+1. Update your database firewall rules to allow traffic from the SSH bastion host.

+{{< /tab >}}